ahmetalpbalkan/azurefile-dockervolumedriver/contrib/init/systemd/README.md

 4. Reload systemd

 ## In-depth walkthrough
-To ssh onto machines created with the `docker-machine` commands, you'll probably need to ssh via `docker-machine ssh [machinename]` to perform the following.

 0. `sudo -s`
 0. Download the tar.gz from "Releases" tab of the repo for copies of config files